-- 14. As a result, DEFENDANTS failed timely to locate or notify test subjects, and refused to provide compensation or medical screening or treatment to those participants who contacted DEFENDANTS. - 15.
-Similarly, Congressional efforts to locate the "volunteers" and to require medical follow-up achieved only limited success.
-In 2005, two United States Congressmen acquired and sent a list of "volunteers" to the Department of Veterans Affairs to facilitate delivery of the much-needed, and long-denied, follow-up care.
+16. Congressional efforts to locate the "volunteers" and to require medical follow-up achieved only limited success.
+In 2005, two United States Congressmen acquired and sent a list of "volunteers" to the Department of Veterans Affairs ("VA") to facilitate delivery of the much-needed, and long-denied, follow-up care.
 Although the VA offered follow-up medical examinations to some, ongoing medical care was not provided.
-Repeated pleas by soldiers to petition for medal awards or recognition were similarly dismissed, ignored or denied.
-In fact, neither the Plaintiffs nor other victims of DEFENDANTS' human experimentation program have received so much as an apology.
-DEFENDANTS once again had failed to fulfill the promise to provide the "volunteers" with the medals and commendations that they deserve, and the health care that they so desperately need. - 16.
-Recently, DEFENDANTS began to give some of the "volunteers" access to portions of their available Edgewood files, although the records were not available, incomplete, or heavily redacted in many cases.
+DEFENDANTS' failure and refusal to fulfill their promise and duty to provide the "volunteers" with the information and health care that many of them so desperately need continued.

+- 17. Beginning at a time unknown to Plaintiffs, DEFENDANTS began to give some of the "volunteers" access to portions of their available Edgewood files, although the records were not available, incomplete, or heavily redacted in many cases.
 In addition to the redaction of entire paragraphs or pages, DEFENDANTS redacted the names of virtually all the perpetrators from documents prior to release.
 Some participants learned for the first time that they had been exposed to chemical agents, including hallucinogenic and psychotropic drugs.
 These files provided the first hints regarding a possible relationship between patients' ailments and the chemical and biological exposures from Edgewood Arsenal.
-Other "volunteers" have never been notified at all. - 17.
+Other "volunteers" have never been notified at all. - 18.
 Plaintiffs have repeatedly petitioned Congress and DEFENDANTS to honor the promises made to them, but DEFENDANTS have done nothing and have renounced any duty to Plaintiffs, thereby depriving Plaintiffs of their lives and health, their property, and their honor.
 Although wary of government retaliation, and believing that their health has been compromised by DEFENDANTS' actions, Plaintiffs, all of whom were victims of the Edgewood tests, have now come forward to challenge DEFENDANTS for needlessly exposing them to known toxins and failing to fulfill their obligations and promises to make amends.
 Plaintiffs ask the Court to use its equitable powers to check flagrant abuses of government power, and seek to avail themselves of the Court's truth-seeking function so that they can finally discover and expose the embarrassing and painful history of America's human experimentation on its own.
 This is their story.